Context :

-The first requirement would very much depend on the infrastructure you have to work with, in this case, everything was virtualised under VMWare ESXi, but it would be as equally doable under Hyper-V.
+The first requirement depends on the infrastructure, in this case, everything was virtualised under VMWare ESXi, but it would be as equally doable under Hyper-V.

 If the infrastructure was physical, i would think about either port mirroring if you have access to the L2 network, but that could definitely be tedious and costly to set up depending on the situation, or the cheap solution would be to spin a new machine that would remotely execute tcpdumps from the server.